Office of Origin: Finance

 Calculating Cash Reserves

 Cash Reserves are set at amount equivalent to 120 days of average daily expenses.

-More specifically, average daily expenses are calculated based on the general fund cash expenses as of the preceding fiscal year, adjusted to remove significant, non-recurring expenses.
+Average daily expenses are calculated based on the preceding fiscal year’s estimated general fund cash expenses, adjusted to remove significant, non-recurring expenses.
 Examples of exclusions include significant expenses related to sale of property, settlement of a lawsuit, or effects of a strike.